Skip to Content Skip to Navigation

 Ruth worked with the WA Government for 18 years as Director General of the Department of Training and Workforce Development, the Disability Services Commission and the Department for Community Development.
 She was Commissioner for Public Sector Standards, the government watchdog which oversaw standards within the public sector and assisted with the appointment of government CEOs.
 Prior to joining government, she was CEO of the Cerebral Palsy Association of WA and Executive Officer of the Australian Council on Smoking and Health.

 Ruth has held leadership positions on reviews and committees for both state and federal government.
 She has experience in university governance, having been on governing councils of both Curtin and Murdoch Universities, where she was Pro Chancellor.
-Ruth has a Master’s Degree and a Doctorate of Philosophy from the University of Western Australia.
+Ruth has a Master’s Degree and a Doctorate of Philosophy from the University of Western Australia and is a Doctor of Business, Honoris Causa, Edith Cowan University.
 She is a Fellow of the Governance Institute of Australia and the Australian Institute of Company Directors, and is Chair of the National Centre for Vocational Education Research.
 In November 2019, Ruth was elected as Chairperson of the Cancer Council WA Board and CCWA’s President.
 Ruth is a former Board member of Cancer Council Australia.
+Ruth is a Graduate of the Australian Institute for Company Directors, and also serves on the Board of the Cancer Research Trust in WA.

 Appointed May 2016